prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>fields defines a list of Slack-compatible fields that are sent with each notification.</p>
+<p>fields defines a list of fields that are sent with each notification
+to be displayed in a table format inside the attachment.</p>
 </td>
 </tr>
 <tr>